Pregnancy after 30, 35 and 40 years of age

 If we managed to get pregnant at a later age, in addition to the diagnostic tests that are performed on all pregnant women in Poland, non-invasive diagnostic tests are recommended:

-In the case of a doubtful result, an amniocentesis is performed, i.e. a sample of amniotic fluid is taken under ultrasound guidance to determine the fetal karyotype.
-This test, while invasive, has a low complication rate.
-Women who do not wish to take this risk can perform a free fetal DNA testwhich involves taking the pregnant woman's blood and analysing the baby's genetic material present in it.
+In the case of a doubtful result, performing an amniocentesis, i.e. taking a sample of the amniotic fluid under ultrasound guidance to determine the karyotype fetus.
+Such an examination, being an invasive test, has a low complication rate.
+Women who do not wish to opt for this risk can perform a free fetal DNA testwhich involves taking the pregnant woman's blood and analysing the baby's genetic material present in it.

 Good points of late motherhood